History & Mission

 A parish cemetery is owned and operated by the parish church.
 The operation of the parish cemetery is under the complete guidance of the Pastor of that parish.

 A CCA cemetery, or a “diocesan” cemetery, is owned and operated by the Catholic Cemeteries Association.
-The Association is governed by a Bond of Trustees appointed by the Diocesan Bishop.
+The Association is governed by a Board of Trustees appointed by the Diocesan Bishop.
 The Bishop serves as Chairman of the Board.

 The diocesan cemeteries were established to serve the burial needs of Catholics who belong to a parish that does not have a cemetery, or whose cemetery is full.